super-penguin/Data_Projects/P3/README.md

 |  "_id" : "smlevine",                |  "count" : 25054    |
 |  "_id" : "robgeb",                  |  "count" : 23676    |

+    - The top contributor: “Rub21_nycbuildings” contributed to this map 5 times more than the second contributor.

-4. Number of total address with zip code and check how many of those are not in brooklyn.
+4. Number of addresses with non-Brooklyn zip code.
 ```python
 > db.brooklyn.find({"address.postcode":{"$gte":"11201", "$lte": "11256"}}).count()
 > 290566